psantro/in-superstore/README.md

-# in-superstore
+# 🛍️ Business Intelligence (IN) - Superstore 🛒
-A Python-based machine learning project for Business Intelligence, focusing on data analysis, predictive modeling, and insights generation using modern tools.
+Business Intelligence project for a fictional superstore — using Python and machine learning to analyze sales trends, forecast performance, and support data-driven decisions.